Panel Stochastic Frontier Models with Latent Group Structures: Other Stochastic Frontier Models

-We consider the fixed effects (FE) SF model.
+We consider the fixed effects (FE) SF model when error terms are assumed to follow certain parametric distributions.
 The classification of the FE-SF model follows naturally from the methodology developed in the main body of the paper.
 Incorporating time-varying heterogeneous coefficients, the model proposed by \citet{Greene2005a,Greene2005} and \citet{Chenetal2014} takes the form: